-Notes to the Consolidated Financial Statements As of March 31, 2024 (unaudited), December 31, 2023 (audited) and March 31, 2023 (unaudited)
+Notes to the Consolidated Financial Statements As of June 30, 2024 (unaudited), December 31, 2023 (audited) and June 30, 2023 (unaudited)

 During May 2023, a deferred gain was recorded of S/ 50,315 thousand arising from the sale of the financed portfolio to an unrelated third party, authorized by the SBS under Resolution No.01594-2023, which will be recognized in income based on the cash flows collected.
+In June 2024, this deferred income decreased by S/ 41,962 thousand due to the debtor made a cash payment for the financing granted on the sale of the credit portfolio, in that sense the Bank recognized an income recorded in the results from financial transactions.